trujunzhang/App-1.4.26-2-fixed/contributingGuides/APPLE_GOOGLE_SIGNIN.md

 Unlike Google, Apple does not allow `localhost` as a domain to host a pop-up or redirect to.
 In order to test Sign in with Apple on web or desktop, this means we have to:

 1. Use SSH tunneling to host the app on an HTTPS domain
-2. Create a test Apple Service ID configuration in the Apple developer console, to allow testing the sign-in flow from its start until the point Apple sends its token to the Expensify app.
+2. Create a test Apple Service ID configuration in the Apple developer console, to allow testing the sign-in flow from its start until the point Apple sends its token to the Ieatta app.
-3. Use token interception on Android to test the web and desktop sign-in flow from the point where the front-end Expensify app has received a token, until the point where the user is signed in to Expensify using that token.
+3. Use token interception on Android to test the web and desktop sign-in flow from the point where the front-end Ieatta app has received a token, until the point where the user is signed in to Ieatta using that token.

 These steps are covered in more detail in the "testing" section below.